Referring Patients to Seattle Children’s

 - Scheduling optimization – Implementing numerous changes in our scheduling process, system and clinic staffing model; these changes will increase the number of patients seen in each clinic session, enable scheduling when families call for an appointment and increase outreach to families to schedule.

 - Referral management – Defining diagnoses, conditions and patient populations that must be seen on a timely basis for clinical reasons, clarifying services that we cannot offer and requiring data on referrals to support triage.
+This includes:

 - Seattlechildrens.org updates – Refreshing our external website detail to increase the usefulness of the site for families and referring providers.